General Economic History

 General Economic History (Wirtschaftsgeschichte) is a book of economic theory which was composed by Max Weber's students based on notes from his lectures.
 It is notable for reconstructing and filling the gaps in Weber's theories with the help of his published and unpublished works.
-It was released in 1923, three years after his death, and was translated into English by Frank Knight.
+It was released in 1923, three years after his death, and was translated into English by Frank H. Knight.

 Economic theory

 The content of the text covered lecture notes taken from 1919 to 1920 when he taught economic and social history (Abriss der universalen Sozial- und Wirtschaftsgeschichte).
 His broader view of economics is outlined in the book.
 He proposed that the field should not only cover economic theory but also economic sociology and economic history.
 For this position, there are scholars who describe General Economic History as very close to economic sociology.
 Weber held that economic history faces three challenges: 1) division of labor; 2) economic orientation toward the generation of profit or householding; and 3) the degree to which rationality and irrationality characterize economic life.